More care not necessarily better care, study says

 Quality improvement professionals, she notes, "say every system is designed to get the results it gets; but the way Medicare is designed is in reverse.
 It encourages you to do more stuff; they won't pay for diabetic counseling, but they pay really well for amputations."

-One step toward a better model, she notes, is for government to think hard about how it motivates different types of care.
+One step toward a better model, she notes, is for government to think hard about how it incentivizes different types of care.
 "On a moral and medical basis, academic medical centers should also take some responsibility for trying to figure out what the optimal model of care is," she adds.

 But it doesn't have to be a statewide effort, she continues.
 Quality managers might consider models such as Salt Lake City's Intermountain Health Care, the Mayo Clinic in Rochester, MN, or the Danville, PA-based Geisinger Health System.
 "They've really thought about where to put their resources and what the best model is," McAndrew observes.
 "They've thought about how to do it better — which is also less expensive and closer to what people say they want."